pichim/PM2_PES_Board_Example/docs/markdown/servo.md

 const int loops_per_seconds = static_cast<int>(ceilf(1.0f / (0.001f * static_cast<float>(main_task_period_ms))));
 ```

-To monitor the *servo_input* value, it's necessary to include the following printing statement outside of the do execute main task scope:
+To monitor the ``servo_input`` variable value, it's necessary to include the following printing statement inside the ``while()`` loop to be enforced every iteration regardless of whether the main task has been triggered:

 ```
 // print to the serial terminal